researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 ## Reputation Computation

 There are different ways of calculating an aggregated reputation "score" out of all relevant transaction ratings of a certain profile.
-Many of them (e.g. summation, average, weighted models, ect.) are described in:
+Many of them (e.g. summation, average, weighted models, decay of ratings over time, ect.) are described in:
 * [Jøsang, A., Ismail, R., & Boyd, C. (2007).
 A survey of trust and reputation systems for online service provision.
 Decision support systems, 43(2), 618-644.](http://eprints.qut.edu.au/7280/1/7280.pdf)